tnikolla/robot-grasp-detection/README.md

 # Detecting grasping positions with deep neural networks using RGB images

-_(I will upload the trained model in a few days.
-You can train better yourself if you have the time and the machine or if you are learning Tensorflow/ML.
+_(The model is uploaded but you can train better yourself if you have the time and the machine or if you are learning Tensorflow/ML.
 Please bear in mind that you need to read and adapt to your needs some parts of the code.
 Feel free to open an issue if you need help.
 I will try to update README and comment the code.)_

 This implementation is mainly based on the algorithm from Redmon and Angelova described in [arXiv:1412.3128v2](https://arxiv.org/abs/1412.3128).